 This topic describes the benefits and usage notes of HTTPS secure acceleration and how it works.
-HTTPS secure acceleration is used to encrypt HTTPS connections between clients and Alibaba Cloud CDN edge nodes.
+HTTPS secure acceleration is used to encrypt connections between clients and Dynamic Route for CDN (DCDN) nodes.
 HTTPS ensures data security during transmission.

 What is HTTPS?